ProgressoR / Uzbekistan Progressive Rock Pages

 Ugo Heredia - flute

-Prolusion.
-"Ralefun" is the sixth and penultimate album by Antonius Rex.
+"Ralefun" is the sixth and penultimate album by Italy’s ANTONIUS REX.
 It was originally released about a year before this international "magic group" disbanded.
-For more info, the band's discography and related links, click >here.
+Click here to enter the band's section on this site.

-Conclusion.
-While being stylistically a bit less consistent than 1974's "Neque Semper", musically, "Ralefun" is hardly inferior to that album.
-In any case, it is more to my taste in general and better suits my conception of the seventies' Progressive Rock in particular.
-I don't really know why the band's audience has scattered after they moved towards the lighter realms of music.
-Perhaps these were really just fans, and not Prog-heads, while I believe there is a vast difference between these kinds of music lovers.
+While being stylistically a bit less consistent than 1974's "Neque Semper", musically "Ralefun" is hardly inferior to that album.
+In any case, it is slightly more to my taste in general and better suits my conception of the 70s' Progressive Rock in particular.
+I don't really know why the band's audience has scattered after it moved towards the lighter realms of music.